-Under the terms of the AFFA, James Hardie 117 Pty Ltd (the "Performing Subsidiary") will make annual payments to AICF.
+Under the terms of the AFFA, James Hardie 117 Pty Ltd (the "Performing Subsidiary") makes annual payments to AICF.
 The amount of these annual payments is dependent on several factors, including our free cash flow (as defined in the AFFA), actuarial estimations, actual claims paid, operating expenses of AICF, changes in the AUD/USD exchange rate and the annual cash flow cap.
+As of 31 March 2025, we have contributed approximately A\$2,344.9 million to the fund since its inception.

 JHI plc owns 100% of the Performing Subsidiary and guarantees the Performing Subsidiary's obligation.
-As a result, for US GAAP purposes, we consider JHI plc to be the primary beneficiary of AICF.

-Although we have no legal ownership in AICF, for financial reporting purposes, our interest in AICF is considered variable and we consolidate AICF due to our pecuniary and contractual interests in AICF as a result of the funding arrangements outlined in the AFFA.
+Although we have no legal ownership in AICF, for financial reporting purposes, our interest in AICF is considered variable.
+Due to our pecuniary and contractual interests, as well as our funding arrangements outlined in the AFFA, JHI plc is considered the primary beneficiary of AICF.
+As such, under the applicable accounting guidance, AICF is required to be consolidated.

 For additional information on our consolidation of AICF and asbestos-related assets and liabilities, see Note 1 to our consolidated financial statements in Section 2.